nautechsystems/nautilus_trader/README.md

 You could also use Visual Studio Code with a Cython plugin.

-[Poetry](https://python-poetry.org/) is the preferred tool for handling all package and dev dependencies.
+[Poetry](https://python-poetry.org/) is the preferred tool for handling all Python package and dev dependencies.

-To install all dependencies and compile the C extensions, run:

-    poetry install

-Following any changes to `.pyx` and `.pxd` files, you can recompile by running:

-    python build.py

-Increasingly the project will be utilizing [Rust](https://www.rust-lang.org/), so to develop throughout the entire codebase Rust (stable) will need to be installed on the system.
+[Rust](https://www.rust-lang.org/) will be increasingly utilized by the project, so to develop throughout the entire codebase Rust (stable) will need to be installed on the system.
+Note that a developer doesn't need to touch the Rust part of the codebase to work with (and/or contribute to) the Python side.

 To download Rustup (tooling manager) and install Rust for Linux or MacOS, run the following - then follow the on-screen instructions: